storageos/storageos.github.io/_docs/platforms/kubernetes/install/index.md

 ## CSI (Container Storage Interface) Note

-CSI is the default de facto standard that enables storage drivers to release on their own schedule.
+CSI is the de facto standard that enables storage drivers to release on their own schedule.
 This allows storage vendors to upgrade, update, and enhance their drivers without the need to update Kubernetes source code, or follow Kubernetes release cycles.